-Inspired by Indian and British flavors, this is a zippy, flavorful sweet potato salad that’s perfect for the summer.
+Inspired by Indian flavors, this is a zippy, flavorful sweet potato salad that’s perfect for the summer.
 Pop those sweet potatoes on the grill outside, and keep your house from feeling like a total inferno.
 It’s all about timing with the grilled sweet potato.
 Leave it on the grill too long, and you’ll have a mushy mess that doesn’t work well in a salad.
 Leave it on the grill with not enough time, and you’ll have crunchy potatoes.
 It may be a salad, but crunchy sweet potatoes are not where it’s at!
 You’ll want to make sure to keep an eye on your sweet potatoes to make sure they are the perfect balance of char from the grill with a fork tender texture.

 This recipe tastes great the day that it’s served, and even better the next day.